doollee banner

 Philip Middleton Williams

-PHILIP MIDDLETON WILLIAMS (1952 - )
+PHILIP MIDDLETON WILLIAMS

-Nationality: USA Email: Click here to contact Website: n/a
+email: Click here to contact Website: n/a

 Literary Agent: n/a

 Philip Middleton Williams was born in Dallas, Texas and grew up in Perrysburg, Ohio.
-He received a Bachelor of Fine Arts in drama from the University of Miami in 1974, a Master of Fine Arts in playwriting from the University of Minnesota in 1977, and a Ph.D. in theatre from the University of Colorado in 1988.
-His first play, The Hunter, was produced at the University of Minnesota in April 1977 as a part of his master's degree requirements.
+He received a Bachelor of Fine Arts in Drama from the University of Miami in 1974, a Master of Fine Arts in playwriting from the University of Minnesota in 1977, and a Ph.D. in Theatre from the University of Colorado in 1988.
+His first play, the Hunter, was produced at the University of Minnesota in April 1977 as a part of his master's degree requirements.
 In 1979 he entered the teaching profession and then went on to graduate studies at the University of Colorado in 1982.
-He directed a production of The Hunter at the University of Colorado in 1984.
-His other plays include Dark Twist, staged by The Nomad Players in Boulder in 1986, and The Purer, Brighter Years, which premiered at the Old Town Playhouse in Traverse City, Michigan in 1992.
-Here's Hoping was commissioned by Northern Michigan Planned Parenthood for the Troupe Teen Theatre Company as a part of their AIDS education out-reach program for World AIDS Day in 1994.
-Other works include The Campers Strike Back (with Fred Kahn), Men At Ski Hi, The Return of the J.C., and A Mountain Home Companion, written for Cheley Colorado Camps, and South Valley Shorts, a collection of short pieces (Acting Exercise Alpha, Gallery, Keyboards, and Waiting for Bro), written while he was teaching at South Valley Charter School in Albuquerque, New Mexico.
+He directed a production of the Hunter at the University of Colorado in 1984.
+His other plays include Dark Twist, staged by the Nomad Players in Boulder in 1986, and the Purer, Brighter Years, which premiered at the Old Town Playhouse in Traverse City, Michigan in 1992.
+Here's Hoping was commissioned by Northern Michigan PlAnned Parenthood for the Troupe Teen Theatre Company as a part of their AIDS education out-reach program for World AIDS Day in 1994.
+Other works include the Campers Strike Back (with Fred Kahn), Men At Ski Hi, the Return of the J.C., and A Mountain Home Companion, written for Cheley Colorado Camps, and South Valley Shorts, a collection of short pieces (Acting Exercise Alpha, Gallery, Keyboards, and Waiting for Bro), written while he was teaching at South Valley Charter School in Albuquerque, New Mexico.
 His latest play, Can't Live Without You, was presented in a staged reading at the University of Miami in 2005.
 He has also written numerous pieces of short fiction and has a novel, Bobby Cramer, in progress.
 In 1992 he was appointed to the national advisory board of the William Inge Theatre Festival.
 McFarland and Company published his doctoral thesis, A Comfortable House - Lanford Wilson, Marshall W. Mason and the Circle Repertory Theatre, in 1993.
-He wrote five articles on the life and works of Lanford Wilson for the The Facts on File Companion to American Drama, edited by Jackson R. Bryer and Mary C. Hartig, published in 2003.
+He wrote five articles on the life and works of Lanford Wilson for the the Facts on File Companion to American Drama, edited by Jackson R. Bryer and Mary C. Hartig, published in 2003.
 He wrote a book called A Comfortable House Lanford Wilson, Marshall W. Mason, and the Circle Repertory Theatre Company.
 It is a doctoral dissertation on the playwright/director relationship between Wilson and Mason and their work on the Talley plays; Fifth of July, Talley's Folly, and Talley & Son.
 It was published in 1993 by McFarland & Company (ISBN 0-89950-836-7).
-He has been a member of The Dramatists Guild since 1984.
+He has been a member of the Dramatists Guild since 1984.

 -